aws/sagemaker-python-sdk/README.rst

 - Only one local mode endpoint can be running at a time.
 - If you are using S3 data as input, it is pulled from S3 to your local environment.
 Ensure you have sufficient space to store the data locally.
-- If you run into problems it often due to different docker containers conflicting.
+- If you run into problems it often due to different Docker containers conflicting.
 Killing these containers and re-running often solves your problems.
-- Local Mode requires docker-compose and `nvidia-docker2 <https://github.com/NVIDIA/nvidia-docker>`__ for ``local_gpu``.
+- Local Mode requires Docker Compose and `nvidia-docker2 <https://github.com/NVIDIA/nvidia-docker>`__ for ``local_gpu``.
 - Distributed training is not yet supported for ``local_gpu``.